 Qualification stage

-General
+Qualification requirements

+<<deleted>>

+When a requirement is verified by qualification at lower level, the traceability to the lower level verification evidence shall be provided.

+1 This concerns manufacturing processes as well as parts, materials and sub-units of a TPHTE.

-Qualification shall demonstrate that the design of the TPHTE meets the requirements of the technical specification.
+2 Qualification is aimed at demonstrating that the design of the TPHTE meets the requirements of the technical specification.
 The qualification can be supported by in-orbit demonstration to verify requirements, which are affected by zero-g environment.

-When a requirement is verified by qualification at lower level, the traceability to the lower level verification evidence shall be provided.

-This concerns manufacturing processes as well as parts, materials and sub-units of a TPHTE.

 Formal close-out of qualification at lower level shall be performed prior to close-out at higher level.

 Quality audits

-The supplier shall allow quality audits in support to the qualification process in accordance with EN 9100-2009 clause 4.6.4.2.
+The supplier shall allow quality audits in support to the qualification process in accordance with EN 9100-2009.

 Quality audits shall be conducted such that the supplier’s know-how and proprietary data are protected.

-As a general rule audits should be performed by quality assurance personnel of the customer and not by experts in the field.
+As a general rule, audits are performed by quality assurance personnel of the customer and not by experts in the field.

 Qualification methods